opendilab/DI-star/README.md

 ```
 pip install -e .
 ```

+## macOS Troubleshooting VideoCard related errors

+On occasions that the game session did not terminate gracefully, there will be specific videocard related errors.
+In order to fix this, open battle.net and under Settings, choose the option to Restore In-Game Options.

 ## License and Attribution
 This project is licensed under the [Apache 2.0 License](./LICENSE).
 The original DI-star is (c) OpenDILab, and all work in this fork is (c) 2024 Jaymari Chua.